theminstack/snippets/README.md

 ## Snippets

+- [hash-djb2a](hash-djb2a) - Fast and good string hash function.
 - [events](events) - Named events with publication and subscription.
 - [react-use-boolean](react-use-boolean) - Boolean React states with helpful setters.
 - [react-use-subject](react-use-subject) - Subjects as sharable, atomic, React states.
 - [subject](subject) - Subscribable values.
+- [subject-selector](subject-selector) - Subscribable values computed from other subjects.

 ## The case for copying